scred47/pleezer/CONTRIBUTING.md

 ### Pull Request Process

 1. **Create a Branch**: Always create a new branch for each feature or bug fix.
 Avoid committing directly to the `main` branch.
+Use descriptive branch names.
 2. **Test Your Code**: Ensure your code works as expected before submitting a pull request.
 Cross-platform testing is encouraged if possible.
+3. **Update the Changelog**: Update the [CHANGELOG.md](CHANGELOG.md) file with a summary of your changes under the "Unreleased" section.
+Follow the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.
-3. **Open a Pull Request**: Submit a pull request against the `main` branch.
+4. **Open a Pull Request**: Submit a pull request against the `main` branch.
 Include a clear description of your changes and reference any related issues.
+Use descriptive and imperative commit messages.
-4. **Review Process**: We will review your pull request as soon as possible, but response times can vary.
+5. **Review Process**: We will review your pull request as soon as possible, but response times can vary.
-5. **Testing**: Although we encourage writing new tests, it’s not required at this stage because we do not yet have a test harness.
+6. **Testing**: While writing new tests is encouraged, it’s not required at this stage as we do not yet have a test harness.
 Just make sure your code passes any existing tests.
-6. **Documentation**: Contributions to documentation are highly valued.
+7. **Documentation**: Contributions to documentation are highly valued.
 If your pull request includes changes that require documentation updates, please include them.

 We will acknowledge contributors in the release notes unless they choose to opt out.
 Sponsoring the project via [GitHub Sponsors](https://github.com/sponsors/roderickvd) is also a meaningful way to contribute.

 By contributing, you agree that your code will be licensed under the terms of the [Sustainable Use License](LICENSE.md).

+### Security

+Please refer to the [SECURITY.md](SECURITY.md) file for information on how to report security vulnerabilities.
+Do not use GitHub issues or discussions for reporting security vulnerabilities.

 ## Financial Contributions